Learn How You Can Succeed With Microsoft Cloud Solution Provider (CSP) Program

 Indirect Distributors: Indirect Distributors are the backbone of Microsoft CSP programs, dealing with Microsoft on one side and hundreds or thousands of Indirect Partners on the other side.
 Some Indirect Distributors, which Microsoft refers to as “cloud distributors,” bundle other products for Indirect Partners to offer.
 In many cases, Indirect Distributors provide billing and provisioning on the back-end, on behalf of Indirect Partners.
 In some cases, these distributors also offer white-label support.

-Microsoft CSP Program SupportMicrosoft has provided a CSP API to enable its CSP Partners to integrate provisioning and ordering activities into their own systems.
+Microsoft Cloud Solution Provider (CSP) Program SupportMicrosoft has provided a CSP API to enable its CSP Partners to integrate provisioning and ordering activities into their own systems.
 The API supports provisioning new customers, ordering subscriptions and add-ons, and modifying the license count.
 The CSP marketplace, billing and collections, and customer-relationship management remain the responsibility of the CSP Partner.

 For CSP Partners that lack billing and customer support resources, many of the major indirect distributors, direct system integrators, and MSPs engage Jamcracker to provide the platform to enable the required marketplaces, billing solutions, and customer support operations so that they can act on Indirect Partners’ behalf in the background.